 The seller on ebay is the well know: “The Rad Lab”.
 For 12$ I’ve received 2 crystals.
 They are for sure intended to use into a proton emission tomography machine “PET”.
 More docs from Saint Gobain:

 This type of scintillator material is the best one that an hobbist could afford.
-At the moment NaI(TI) crystals are easy to find on eBay from russian or ukrainian sellers.
-Take care that NaI(TI) are highly higroscopic and if they absorb too much water they turn color to yellow than brown and finaly their light output drop to unusable level.
-As the majority of the sintillation materials, they are used coupled with a photomultiplier tube for Gamma Spectroscopy.
+At the moment NaI(Tl) crystals are easy to find on eBay from russian or ukrainian sellers.
+Take care that NaI(Tl) are highly higroscopic and if they absorb too much water they turn color to yellow than brown and finaly their light output drop to unusable level.
+As the majority of the scintillation materials, they are used coupled with a photomultiplier tube for Gamma Spectroscopy.

 Some weeks ago I’ve bought from an US eBayer some cilindrical shaped plastic scintillators.
 From wikipedia “A scintillator is a material that exhibits scintillation — the property of luminescence, when excited by ionizing radiation.
 Luminescent materials, when struck by an incoming particle, absorb its energy and scintillate”.
 This means that you can make a very sensible radiation counter using a scintillation material coupled with a PMT to detect his ligh pulses.